hotwax/oms-documentation/adoc/flows/product-store/adoc-gt.md

 # ADOC Guatemala

-Certain settings are mandatory for every Product Store to ensure efficient operations.
+These settings are mandatory for every Product Store to ensure efficient operations.

 | Field                  | Description                                                                                                      | Value         |
 |------------------------|------------------------------------------------------------------------------------------------------------------|---------------|